UMWEDU/umw-commencement-sync/_pages/undergraduate-commencement.md

 <h2>Friday, May 10th</h2>
 <strong>1 p.m.: Undergraduate Commencement Rehearsal, Dodd Auditorium in George Washington Hall</strong>

-<strong>All undergraduate degree candidates are expected to attend rehearsal.</strong> Students will meet in Dodd Auditorium for instructions before the rehearsal<em>.</em>
+<strong>All undergraduate degree candidates are expected to attend rehearsal.</strong> Students will meet in Dodd Auditorium for instructions before the rehearsal<em>.  </em>Rehearsal will conclude by 3:15 p.m.
 <h2>Saturday, May 11th</h2>
 <strong>8:15 a.m.: </strong>Candidates for Undergraduate Commencement line up around Jefferson Square.
-<strong>Guest seating is not reserved and will be available on a first-come, first-served basis.
+<strong>Guests do not need tickets for Commencement.
+Guest seating at Ball Circle is not reserved and will be available on a first-come, first-served basis.
 The field is handicapped accessible and opens at 7:00 am.</strong>

 <strong>9 a.m.: </strong>The procession will begin promptly at 9 a.m.